 Current information, version and hardware dependencies and instructions for installing and using a product version are contained in the associated Release Notice.
-These Release Notices are available online at http://manuals.ts.fujitsu.com.
+These Release Notices are available online at http://bs2manuals.ts. fujitsu.com.

-1.3 Changes since the last edition of the manual
+1.3 Changes to the predecessor manual

-This manual describes the functionality of the SE Manager with the use of the basic software M2000/X2000/HNC V6.2A.
+This manual describes the functionality of the SE Manager with the use of the basic software M2000/X2000/HNC V6.3A.